ITSLeeds/VectorTiles/README.md

 ```

 #### Generating your own Basemap
+To generate your own basemap you will need to install Docker and `openmaptiles` there are installation instructions [here]( https://openmaptiles.org/docs/generate/generate-openmaptiles/).
+The OpenMapTIles can easily built for an individual country or region using the [quick start]( https://github.com/openmaptiles/openmaptiles/blob/master/QUICKSTART.md) guide.
+OpenMapTiles uses [Geofabrik](http://download.geofabrik.de/index.html) regions, so you can build a tile layer for any one of those regions with minimal effort.
+OpenMapTitles also draws in some low-resolution data for the rest of the world, so your map does not appear to be floating in a sea of nothing.
 ### Making Tiles from your own Data

 #### Converting your data to GeoJSON

-The tools we use to create Vector Tiles require the input data to be in the `.geojson` format an to be using the `epsg:4326` coordinate reference system.
+The tools we use to create Vector Tiles require the input data to be in the `.geojson` format and to be using the `epsg:4326` coordinate reference system.

 Converting a shapefile into tile: